 This is usually an infection limited to the skin of the lower leg, with redness and swelling around the operative site.
 It is important to contact me if this is the case, as you will need treatment to prevent infection from spreading to the hip joint.

-If you think you may have dislocated your hip replacement, present to your nearest Emergency Department for assessment.
+If you think you may have dislocated your hip replacement, go to your nearest Emergency Department for assessment.

 This is normal to an extent after surgery and reflects the effects of gravity on a swollen hip.

-Blood Clots may form in the deep veins of the calf or leg.
+Blood clots may form in the deep veins of the calf or leg.
 Rarely these clots can travel to your lungs (known as pulmonary embolus), which can affect your breathing.
-During your inpatient stay I generally prescribe blood thinners to help prevent clot formation, although there is no medication that is 100% effective in preventing clots.
-In the event that you do have a large clot, you may require longer term blood thinning medication.
+During your inpatient stay, I generally prescribe blood thinners to help prevent clot formation (although no medication is 100% effective in preventing clots).
+If you do have a large clot, you may require longer-term blood thinning medication.

 For most patients, a hip replacement will last for life.
 However, if the prosthesis wears out or breaks, revision surgery will be required to remove the existing prosthesis and insert a new one.
 Revision surgery is often more complex than the initial surgery and is associated with longer recovery time.

 is very rare.
 If there is damage to a surrounding structure, repeat surgery may be required to restore function.

 CONTACT ME IF YOU EXPERIENCE ANY OF THE FOLLOWING:

 - heavy bleeding from incisions

 - redness around an incision that is spreading